-The Community, Ethos and Mission Committee's purpose is to provide a forum for discussion and action, making recommendations to the Executive Principal and the Trustees on the distinctive Christian Ethos of the Academy; the Academy's involvement with the local churches and community, and on the way this contributes to the raising of standards at the Academy.
+The Community, Ethos and Mission Committee is also a sub-committee of the main Board of Trustees.
+Its purpose is to provide a forum for discussion and action, making recommendations to the Executive Principal and the Trustees on the distinctive Christian Ethos of the Academy; the Academy's involvement with the local churches and community, and on the way this contributes to the raising of standards at the Academy.